lukeje/correctBmatrixOverflow/README.md

 However some user sequences (especially those installed on Connectom scanners) override this limitation in order to make best use of the possibilities of the scanner.
 *b*-values above about 49,000 s/mm<sup>2</sup> will still have problems with integer overflow which these scripts will not be able to correct for.

+For *b*-values from around 16,000 to 30,000 s/mm<sup>2</sup> the main effect of this bug seems to be just a flip of the polarity of the affected vectors.
+This means that diffusion metrics are largely unaffected because conventional diffusion encoding does not encode polarity.
+However using the corrected vectors should improve eddy-current correction (using e.g. [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy)) and thus improve data quality.

 ## Usage
 ### Read from folder containing DICOM files
 ```matlab